evanc18/mlb-sim/README.md

 #TODO Credits and thanks

 ### Usage
-The sim is run through a Node.js web server, hosted on __ that can be accessed here.
+The sim is run through a Node.js web server, that can be accessed here.
 Disclaimer: the data and models provided are for entertainment and analytics purposes only.
 I am not responsible for any gambling losses informed by usage of the app.

 #TODO Run local option